 Begin developing your Black Friday content strategy early so you can ensure all aspects of your advertising are in place.
 This includes:

-- Load testing your website to make sure you can handle the incoming bump in traffic.
+- Load test your website to make sure you can handle the incoming bump in traffic.

-- Developing pop-ups that will catch customers who are about to leave the site on Black Friday.
+- Develop pop-ups that will catch customers who are about to leave the site on Black Friday.

-- Reviewing your shipping and return policies to ensure they’re streamlined and hassle-free.
+- Review your shipping and return policies to ensure they’re streamlined and hassle-free.